EduardoZepeda/coffee-bytes-hugo/content/posts/go-arrays-y-slices/index.en.md

 // [1,0,0,0]
 ```

-If we try to add an element beyond the capacity we defined we will get an error.
+Consider that, if we try to add an element beyond the capacity we defined we will get an error.

 ```go
 slice[4] = 4